weareunderdesign/weareunder.design/underground.md

 ### who?

-by addressing creative professionals' pain points, under builds a community that feels understood and inspired. when we excite and empower our users, these vocal creatives become enthusiastic advocates, driving organic growth through authentic word-of-mouth.
+by addressing creative professionals' pain points, under builds a community that feels understood and inspired. when we excite our users, these vocal creatives become enthusiastic advocates, driving organic growth through authentic word-of-mouth.

 | users | pain points / needs |
 | :---- | :---- |